Skip to main content

 The smart integrator

-For enterprises, this is a nightmare to manage.
+For enterprises, this fragmentation is a nightmare to manage.
 But for the agile, it's a massive opportunity.
 We are witnessing the birth of a new business layer - the 'Smart Integrator.'
 This isn't about building models.
 It's about orchestrating them.
 If you're still betting on a single vendor to solve all your problems, you're already behind.

 Let's break down what's actually happening